alexspero/MTD/INSTALL.md

     opam install yojson
     ```

-2. Download the zip file for McGraw Tower Defense.

-3. Unzip the file and navigate into the 'MTD' directory.
-Make sure you write
-    ```
-    unzip ms3_code
-    ```

-4. Paste this line to run MTD:
+2. Make sure you've cloned the repo.
+Navigate into the MTD directory and paste this line to run the game:
     ```
     make mtd
     ```